ActiveAnalytics/FindInFiles/README.md

 Set of R functions to look for search terms in files

-This set of R functions are the result of a [blog](http://www.active-analytics.com/blog/finding-things-in-files/) written about searching for items in text files.
+This set of R functions are the result of a <a href="http://www.active-analytics.com/blog/finding-things-in-files/" target="_blank"></a> written about searching for items in text files.
 It could be a tool for developers want to search for functions in a code file or files without paging through multiple lines of text and searching by eye.

 There are three main functions